alfredocdmiranda/MySensors/docs/api.rst

 @params:

-- message: It takes a reference of a MyMessage that you will to manipulate.
+- msg: It takes a reference of a MyMessage that you will to manipulate.

+@return: None

+receiveTime
+^^^^^^^^^^^

+:code:`void receiveTime(unsigned long time)`

+This function will be called every time your node receives time from controller.
+So if you want to handle it, you must implement this functions.

+@params:

+- time:

 @return: None